saboooor/gilcord/README.md

-# a guilded-discord chat bridge"# guilded-discord-bridge"
+# a guilded-discord chat bridge